Amazon Simple Storage Service controls

 Parameters: None

-This control checks whether an Amazon S3 bucket has cross-Region replication enabled.
-The control fails if an S3 bucket doesn't have cross-Region replication enabled.
+This control checks whether an Amazon S3 general purpose bucket has cross-Region replication enabled.
+The control fails if the bucket doesn't have cross-Region replication enabled.

 Replication is the automatic, asynchronous copying of objects across buckets in the same or different AWS Regions.
 Replication copies newly created objects and object updates from a source bucket to a destination bucket or buckets.
 AWS best practices recommend replication for source and destination buckets that are owned by the same AWS account.
 In addition to availability, you should consider other systems hardening settings.